marionettejs/marionette-v3-compat/README.md

 - **RegionShowEvent**: Showing a view in a region no longer triggers a show event on the View in v3
 - **regionsOnApplication**: Region instances are no longer appended to the Application.
 Application has only one region and to access it use `getRegion`.
 - **regionsOnView**: Region instances are no longer appended to the View.
 Use `getRegion` to get the region by name from the view.
+    - One caveat is this patch creates a new instance of the region.
+If you `listenTo` a region attached to the view it will not receive the events of the region from `getRegion`.
+The patch assumes some consistency.
 - **RegionStaticMethods**: The static build methods for a Region were removed in v3.
 - **templateHelpers**: View's `templateHelpers` is now `templateContext` in v3
 - **triggerProxy**: View events proxied to a parent layout no longer automatically prepend the view as the 1st argument.